-Daniel Trembly MacDougal (first Director of Tucson's Desert Botanical Laboratory, then of the Carnegie institution of Washington D.C.) and his party explored the Pinacate area in 1907, but only one member of the group reached the Gulf coast, the "official geographer" Godfrey Sykes (Hornaday 1908).
-Sykes was a trained civil engineer, hydrologist, and geographer.
-Shortly after the MacDougal expedition, in 1909-1910, Carl Lumholtz explored the Pinacate and the entire upper Gulf coast of Sonora (See his book, New Trails in Mexico, 1912).
-Lumholtz not only spent time on the shores of the upper Gulf. he visited the coastal pozos and salinas, writing, "Judging from the extraordinary springs I encountered on the shore of the salt deposit.
-Salina Grande, near the coast. there must be a large sheet of fresh water underneath most of that western coastal desert."
+Daniel Trembly MacDougal (first Director of Tucson's Desert Botanical Laboratory, then of the Carnegie institution of Washington D.C.) and his party explored the Sierra Pinacate region in 1907, but only one member of the group reached the Gulf coast, the "official geographer" Godfrey Sykes (Hornaday 1908).
+Sykes was a trained civil engineer, hydrologist, and ace geographer.
+His map of the Colorado River Delta (Sykes 1937) is still the best that exists.
+Shortly after the MacDougal expedition, in 1909-1910, Carl Lumholtz explored the Pinacates and the entire upper Gulf coast of Sonora (See his book, New Trails in Mexico, 1912).
+Lumholtz not only spent time on the shores of the Upper Gulf, he visited the coastal pozos and salinas, writing, "Judging from the extraordinary springs I encountered on the shore of the salt deposit, Salina Grande, near the coast, there must be a large sheet of fresh water underneath most of that western coastal desert."
 The "sheet of water" Lumholtz referred to is a shallow water table that probably originates with the Colorado River, flowing underground along the Cerro Prieto Fault Line.
-The water could also come from the Cabeza Prieta National Wildlife Refuge (just north of the U.S.-Mexico border) and the westernmost region of the El Pinacate Biosphere Reserve (Sonora).
-With a Cucupá Indian guide, Lumholtz traveled southeast from the Colorado River, skirting the marshes "on the edge of a great playa ... on the eastern limit of the delta," to eventually reach the small springs at El Doctor, just north of the modern town El Golfo de Santa Clara.
-The "playa" Lumholtz referred to was no doubt the Santa Clara depression, which today supports the Ciénega Santa Clara, the largest remnant wetland of the Colorado River Delta (12,000 hectares), recreated in recent times by diversion of agriculture wastewater from the United States.
-Lumholtz eventually arrived on the beach at what is today El Golfo de Santa Clara, finding it littered with giant branches and trunks of cottonwood and willow from the once great Colorado River marshland.
-Lumholtz's travel log notes that "the upper part of the Gulf abounds in fish," which he and his party, on occasion, took in great numbers by tossing sticks of dynamite into the water from the shoreline!
+Some of the water could also come from the Cabeza Prieta National Wildlife Refuge (just north of the U.S.-Mexico border) and the westernmost region of the El Pinacate Biosphere Reserve (Sonora).